srivatsanb-alt/fmMuleInterfaceCompare/readme.md

   route2 = [["Desk", "Electronics Lab"], [60]]
   ```

   d.
-Make sure all the station below mentioned tags in grid_map_attributes.json pertaining to all the fleets(<fleet_name>/map/grid_map_attributes.json).
-Tags like conveyor, auto_hitch, auto_unhitch doesn't work in simulator mode.
+Make sure all the stations mentioned in gmaj file(<fleet_name>/map/grid_map_attributes.json) has only the below mentioned tags.
+Tags like conveyor, auto_hitch, auto_unhitch will not work in simulator mode.
   ```markdown
    "station_tags": [
     "parking",